The Badger loves numbers. He especially loves monitoring data trends data so that he can make informed decisions about PPC campaign optimization.

 We’re going to take a deep dive into the data we’ve collected from Ad Badger users so far in 2019.
 Here’s what you can expect to learn:

 Who is the Average Amazon Seller?

 While there are over five million Amazon Sellers worldwide, in the USA, only 140,000 sellers are doing more than $100,000 in sales.
-This means when you look at data for things like “cost per day” and “sales per day” understand that it trends downward as more users enter our system.
+When you look at data for things like “cost per day” and “sales per day,” understand that it trends downward as more users enter our system.

-Note: The month-over-month trend in all of our metrics are largely influenced by the pool size (total number of users).
+Note: The month-over-month trend in all of our metrics are largely influenced by the pool size, or total number of users.
 Since there are many more smaller sellers than larger sellers, as Ad Badger grows its user base, this number will reflect the average of all users on our platform.